 The color itself does not have any meaning.
-Rather its meaning is derived by the context of the composition.
+Rather its meaning is derived from the context of the composition.
 The value of a color can only be determined by its relationship to another color.
-If you place a light figure on a white background, and the same figure on black, the white background will appear darker, giving an impression of light gentle heat.
-The black, on the other hand, becomes extremely light eliciting a colder, more aggressive demeanor.
+If you place a light figure on a white background and the same figure on black, the white background will appear darker, giving an impression of light, gentle heat.
+On the other hand, the black becomes extremely light, eliciting a colder, more aggressive demeanor.

 The quantitative ratio of colors is important in achieving proper color composition.
-All combinations of colors in the twelve-colored circle, each of which is connected to the others through an equilateral or isosceles triangle, squares and/or rectangles, make them harmonious.
+All combinations of colors in the twelve-colored circle, each connected to the others through an equilateral or isosceles triangle, squares, and/or rectangles, make them harmonious.